ga4gh/vrs/schema/vrs/def/Ga4ghIdentifiableObject.rst

+.. note:: This data class is at a **trial use** maturity level and may change
+    in future releases.
+Maturity levels are described in the :ref:`maturity-model`.

 **Computational Definition**

 An object for which a GA4GH computed identifier can be created.

 **Information Model**

-Some Ga4ghIdentifiableObject attributes are inherited from :ref:`gks.core-im:Entity`.
+Some Ga4ghIdentifiableObject attributes are inherited from :ref:`gks-core:Entity`.

 .. list-table::
    :class: clean-wrap